Shuttle/Shuttle.Esb.Module.Throttle/README.md

 | `performanceCounterReadInterval`				| 1000		| The number of milliseconds between reading the CPU usage performance counter.
 Minimun of 1000 allowed. |
 | `durationToSleepOnAbort`	| 1s		| The duration(s) to sleep when aborting a pipeline.
 Cannot be incremented for each abort. |

-The module will register/resolve itself using [Shuttle.Core container bootstrapping](http://shuttle.github.io/shuttle-core/overview-container/#bootstrapping).
+# Registration / Activation

+The required components may be registered by calling `ComponentRegistryExtensions.RegisterThrottle(IComponentRegistry)`.

+In order for the module to attach to the `IPipelineFactory` you would need to resolve it using `IComponentResolver.Resolve<ThrottleModule>()`.